-In logistics, by distance we mean the exact number of miles a carrier has to travel to transport your vehicle.
-The exact location is another important factor that affects transport times and cost.
-However, other factors such as supply and demand fluctuations, road, weather and traffic conditions, as well as potential truck failures affect transport time as well.
+In logistics, by distance we mean the exact number of miles a carrier has to travel.
+The exact location is another important factor that affects transport times.
+Other factors such as supply and demand fluctuations, road, weather and traffic conditions affect transport time as well.

 Pick-up window time

 The pick-up window is the time it takes to pick-up a vehicle.
 This time window starts from your first available date – the day your car is ready for loading.

 This is not part of the transit time, and it takes one to few days.
 When it comes to picking up a vehicle the exact location always affects the time it takes to assign a truck and send it to pick up the vehicle.